nehemming/cirocket/README.md

 The `launch` command features:

- * Simple Yaml based configuration splitting  missions into stages and tasks.
+ * Simple Yaml based configuration splitting missions into a hierarchal tree of stages and tasks.
- * Supports [go template](https://pkg.go.dev/text/template) expansion of properties
- * Executes task applications with io redirection to logs, variable or just plain console output
- * Configuration support include scripts located either on a local filesystem or pulled from a url web resource.
- * Supports both environment variables and parameters that can load values inline, from file or be pulled from the web.
- * Stages can be run in the order defined in the file or a `sequence` can be specified to run specific stages only.
+ * Stages (made up of tasks) run either in the order defined in the configuration file or follow a `sequence` that specifies the specific stages and order iin which to run.
+ * Tasks operations can perform file operations, run external applications or evaluate [Go templates](https://pkg.go.dev/text/template).
+ * Tasks may be defined to run sequentially or concurrently.
+ * Templated configuration using environment variables, parameters with variable substitution using [Go template](https://pkg.go.dev/text/template).
+ * Supports nested include files, that can be located locally or downloaded from a web url.
+ * Fallback failure tasks can be specified to run in the case a stage or task fails.
- * Restricting of tasks to only run on certain platforms.
-I.e. if you run from Linux, ypou may want to execute a shell script but on windows use a power shell one instead.
+ * Restricting execution of tasks to only run on certain platforms.
+I.e. if you run from Linux, you may want to execute a shell script but on windows use a power shell one instead.

 Launch features are delivered through two commands.